Life Blood (film): Plot

-Instructed to devour evil, and thereby gain eternal life, the story portrays their first 24 hours of survival as these reborn creatures.
-Brooke starts to go on a killing spree, to prove herself loyal to the Creator, while Rhea tries to put a stop to the chaos that Brooke started after she kills a sheriff, his deputies, a married couple on vacation, and a hitch-hiker.
+Instructed to devour evil and thereby gain eternal life, the story portrays their first 24 hours of survival as vampiric creatures.
+Brooke starts to go on a killing spree to prove herself loyal to the Creator, while Rhea tries to put a stop to the chaos that Brooke started after she kills a sheriff, his deputies, a married couple on vacation, and a hitch-hiker.

-The film ends with Rhea killing Brooke by impaling her with a stop sign, when Brooke refused to devour evil souls but to devour good souls.
-After telling her story to Lizzy, Rhea tries to start her life all over again, this time, as a vampire, not knowing that Brooke is still alive, presumably plotting her revenge.
+When Brooke prefers to devour good souls instead of evil souls, Rhea kills Brooke by impaling her with a stop sign.
+Rhea decides to start her vampire life all over again after telling her story to Lizzy, not knowing that Brooke is still alive, presumably plotting her revenge.

 Cast

 Production

 Pearblossom began production in late May 2007, was than renamed Murder World.

 Release

 Originally titled Pearblossom, it was renamed Life Blood for the DVD release, which came out on 27 April 2010 through Lionsgate in the USA.